 We’ve all felt that amazing clarity kick in after a good coffee break.
 It is very common to have late-night coffee breaks during study.
 It’s like going from “I can barely keep my eyes open” to “I’m ready for anything!”
 Is there any relationship between coffee and effective studying, or is the former simply a soothing crutch for the sleep-deprived student?
 So, in this article, we will talk about coffee for studying and its effect.
-So, take your cup of coffee and read on.
+So, take a cup of coffee and read on to discover its benefits for studying.

 Before you say that my grades shoot up due to late-night study with coffee breaks, it’s important to understand the science behind how a simple cup of coffee for studying is a magic formula for so many students across the globe.
 The catalyst is caffeine, a natural stimulant that inhibits the neurotransmitter adenosine, which promotes sleep and relaxation.
 With adenosine removed, other neurotransmitters such as norepinephrine and dopamine take over, increasing brain activity and preventing tiredness.
 Well, in simple words, Caffeine is like a superpower that stops the sleepy feeling in our brains.
 It’s like telling our body’s sleepiness to take a break, so we can feel more awake and energetic.

-With each sip, the caffeine content in coffee acts with the brain’s receptors, increasing our alertness.
+With each sip, coffee’s caffeine content acts on the brain’s receptors, increasing alertness.
 This can be particularly potent during study sessions when concentration is required and the tendency to sleep grows stronger.

-For any memory-based tasks like writing exams, essays, articles etc, coffee enhances one’s ability to increase long-term memories, and at the same time retrieve other memories.
-It’s like turbo charge where new information can go in and old info can come out effectively, making students opt for coffee for studying.
+For memory-based tasks like writing exams, essays, articles, etc., coffee enhances one’s ability to increase long-term memories and retrieve other memories.
+It’s like a turbocharger, where new information can enter and old information can exit effectively, making students opt for coffee for studying.
+Drinking one to three cups of coffee a day may decrease the risks of chronic conditions such as heart failure and Alzheimer’s disease.

 As every student is different in terms of their body and brain, there are too many choices over coffee for each one of you.
 For example, selecting between light and dark roasts, single origins, and blends, as well as different brewing methods, can be the deciding factor between a study session filled with deep understanding and memory retention vs. one with distracted yet enjoyable flavours.